SimonUnterstrasser/ColumnModel/README.md

 Execute "csh PlotAgg_dummy.csh" for a-posteriori plot gereration.
 All parameters are set within the csh-scripts.
 The folder Documentation contains a documentation.

+The revised code contains Python scripts ComputeAgg_dummy.py and PlotAgg_dummy.py.
+Those are equivalent to the csh counterparts.
+The advantage is that no csh script has to be executed any longer.
+Moreover, calls to sed (which caused trouble in some cases) are replaced by calls to python intrinsic module re.
+Then only Python and gcc are necessary for a successful execution of the code.

 p.s.:
 Before running the program on your machine,